Master of International Development

-The Master of International Development at USC offers an exciting, practice-focused qualification for working in the international aid sector.
-After studying your compulsory courses, you have the chance to individually tailor your second year to an area of application and practice that interests you.
-Graduates from this program are equipped to obtain employment in development with international organisations including the United Nations, UNESCO, the FAO, the World Bank, non-government organisations (NGO's), development and consultancy corporations, and donor agencies.
+Become a world changer.
+This practice-focused program will equip you to obtain employment in development with international organisations including the United Nations, UNESCO, the FAO, the World Bank, non-government organisations (NGO's), development and consultancy corporations, and donor agencies.

 DurationFull-time or equivalent part-time Only a full-time option is available to international students on a Student visa.
 Online programs are not available to Student visa holders.

 - Program coordinator

 DEV702 International Human Rights, Peace and Conflict, and Environmental Justice

 DEV703 International Development Project A(24 units)

 DEV705 Governance, Engagement & Capacity Building